1. Home

 Buyers Perspective

-Not being emotionally invested in the work so far, the reviewer can place themself in the buyer’s shoes.
+Not being emotionally invested in the work, the reviewer can place themself in the buyer’s shoes.
 The reviewer can then critically assess whether responses answer all the buyer’s questions, meet the evaluation criteria and address objectives.

 Ensure the Red Review team understand the ITT, specification, and evaluation criteria thoroughly.
 The devil is usually in the detail, and a good Red Review will spot particulars that have been neglected by the bid writer.